vekatze/neut/book/src/terms.md

 Γ ⊢ exact e: ((y1: b1, ..., ym: bm) -> c)[x1 := ?M1, ..., xn := ?Mn]
 ```

-where `?Mi`s are metavariables that must be inferred by the type checker.
+Here, `?Mi`s are metavariables that must be inferred by the type checker.

 ### Note